 “At the heart of quantitative reasoning is a single question: Compared to what?”

 In the case of websites, “Compared to your Competition” is what helps you make sense of the sea of metrics available to you.
-To get started, you can set up a site comparison for free on Alexa and get more detailed metrics with our Pro plans.
+To get started, you can run a site comparison for free on Alexa and get more detailed metrics with our Advanced plan.

 SUBSCRIBE TO THE ALEXA BLOG

 Get expert marketing insights delivered

 Receive new SEO, content marketing, and competitive analysis tips straight to your inbox.